ishikaraghav16/codealpha_tasks/README.md

 DESIGN LOGIC:

-Modern & Minimal
+Modern & Minimal-
 Clean, minimal design with a strong monogram for a contemporary look.

-Brand Identity
+Brand Identity-
 The 'C' and 'A' integration represents CodeAlpha in a unique and memorable way.

-Growth & Progress
+Growth & Progress-
 The upward angle in 'A' signifies growth, innovation and forward movement.

-Vibrant Gradient
+Vibrant Gradient-
 The gradient conveys creativity, energy and modernity while keeping the brand approachable.

-Balanced Typography
+Balanced Typography-
 Bold, geometric typeface ensures readability and a professional appearance.

- TASK 3: Typography Practice